UCLALibrary/research-tips/_team-members/kaitlin.md

 end-date:
 category: Creative Team
 bio: >-
-   Kaitlin is an undergraduate Public Affairs major with minors in Environmental Systems and Society as well as Asian American studies.
+   Kaitlin is a 4th year undergraduate Public Affairs major with minors in Environmental Systems and Society and Asian American studies.
+She is passionate about community engaged research and also works on UCLA Library social media.
 profile: /assets/images/team/kaitlinpic.jpg

 features: